Back to Articles

 Tasks marked done before use Work returns later Closure fails

 These situations look different on the surface, but they break the same layer.
+The next step is not defined, not owned, or not scheduled.
+That is where the system fails.

 Common Errors That Cause Second-Step Decay